Ford Mustang coupe - Interior & comfort

 But it’s important to remember that the Mustang has always been about affordability as well as performance and those cost savings have to come from somewhere.

-There are no trim levels as such on the Mustang – just the choice of engines, gearboxes and body style (‘Fastback’ coupe or convertible) and there’s no real difference in equipment between them.
+There are no trim levels as such on the Mustang – just the choice of engines, gearboxes and body style (‘Fastback’ coupe or convertible) and there’s no real difference in equipment between them, although special editions are also offered.

 All models come with the aforementioned SYNC 3 touchscreen infotainment system as standard, which includes Bluetooth phone connectivity, DAB digital radio and voice control.
 Every version also gets a rear-view camera, climate control and leather upholstery.
 There’s also a 12-inch LCD digital instrument cluster, with different graphics depending which driving mode you select – a feature inspired by the Ford GT supercar.

-Upgrade to the Mach 1 and the interior gets climate-controlled seats, navigation and software to measure your laps and performance on a racetrack.
+Upgrade to the Mach 1 and the interior gets a B&O stereo system, climate-controlled seats, navigation and software to measure your laps and performance on a racetrack.
 You lose parking sensors and adaptive cruise control from the kit list, however.

 You can also add rear parking sensors and a different design of 19-inch alloy wheel.
 Naturally, you can also specify a number of different exterior paint and interior leather colours, as well as various exterior trim details.
 You can also add go-faster parts from the Ford Performance Parts catalogue.